zhang-xiaoru/zhang-xiaoru.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am currently a third year PhD student in Physics at the University of Texas at Austin
+I am currently a PhD candidate working on computational/theorical condensed matter physics at Prof. Alexander Demkov's group.
+My current research foucsed on ferroreclrtic oxide and their applications in energy-efficient eletro-optics decvies.

+I start my graduate studies with experimental research in nano-scale metamaterial, where I use scan prob microscopy